avanc13/CS506Project/README.md

 <h4><u>Conclusion</u></h4>

-This section provides an analysis of MBTA bus performance from 2018–2024, combining data cleaning, feature engineering, visualization, and machine learning to evaluate service reliability and passenger wait times.
-Results show meaningful differences between on-time and delayed service, with delays imposing additional burden on riders.
-Classification and regression models demonstrate reasonable predictive performance for real-world transit data, with XGBoost achieving the best results (MAE ≈ 2.85 minutes, R² ≈ 0.36).
+While classification and regression models demonstrate reasonable performance for real-world transit data, the XGBoost regression model explains only about 36% of the variance in delay duration, reflecting the inherent difficulty of predicting bus delays.
+Many influential factors—such as traffic congestion, weather conditions, and operational disruptions—are not captured in the dataset and introduce significant unpredictability.
+Despite these limitations, the model achieves practical accuracy (MAE ≈ 2.85 minutes) and provides a scalable framework for analyzing and modeling public transit reliability.